NSLS-II-SMI/bluesky-nexus/README.md

        - `$pre-run-cpt:grat:diffraction_order`
        - `$pre-run-cpt:en:readback`

-3. **Post-run Component Values**:
+3. **Post-run component values**:
    - Retrieve values of components after the run from event documents or descriptor document.
    - Syntax: `$post-run:<component_name>`
    - Details:
      - The separation between the prefix `$post-run` and component name is made by applying the colon sign (`:`).
      - The separation between items of the `<component_name>` is made by applying the underscore sign (`_`) (as per the ophyd naming style).
      - If in the class definition of the component its name is “reduced” to the name of the instance that contains this component, e.g.: `self.readback.name = self.name`, this must be taken into account when defining the character string that appears after `$post-run`.
      - **Examples**:
        - `$post-run:grating_diffraction_order`
        - `$post-run:en`